mkilchhofer/healthcheck-demo/README.md

           periodSeconds: 1
 ```

-Now you can play with these endpoints:
+Now you can play with these endpoints.
+Let's make one Pod "not ready":

 ```bash
 $ kubectl exec -ti healthcheck-demo-745554966d-f9jvz bash
 www-data@healthcheck-demo-745554966d-f9jvz:/$ rm /tmp/ready
 ```

-After 3 seconds you see that this pod is not ready anymore (`0/1`):
+After 3 seconds you see that this Pod is not ready anymore (`0/1`):

 ```bash
 $ kubectl get pods